Community Transit: Administration

 Community Transit is administered by a nine-member board, composed of two members of the Snohomish County Council, two elected officials from PTBA cities with populations of 30,000 or more, three elected officials from cities with between 10,000 and 30,000, and two elected officials from cities with less than 10,000, that meets monthly at their headquarters in Everett.
 The board is led by a non-voting chief executive officer, a position held by Ric Ilgenfritz since January 2021.
-CT adopted an operating budget of $133.2 million for 2015; 65 to 70 percent of revenue is provided by a 0.9 percent sales tax within the PTBA, the maximum authorized for transit agencies under state law, while a combination of fares and federal subsidies comprise the remainder.
-The agency employs 579 full-time equivalent persons, divided into eight departments.
+CT adopted an operating budget of $248.6 million for 2025; 75 percent of revenue is provided by a 0.9 percent sales tax within the PTBA, the maximum authorized for transit agencies under state law, while a combination of fares and federal funding comprise the remainder.
+The agency employs 1,903.5 full-time equivalent persons, divided into eight departments.

-CT is headquartered at their Kasch Park Administration Building at 2312 W Casino Road in the Paine Field industrial area of South Everett, located south of the Boeing Everett Factory.
+CT is headquartered at their Cascade Administration Building at 2312 W Casino Road in the Paine Field industrial area of South Everett, located south of the Boeing Everett Factory.
+The two-story facility opened in 2022 at a renovated industrial building.
 The 87065 sqft Merrill Creek operations building opened in 1997 and is the primary bus base for the agency's fleet of buses and vans.